zowe/zowe-explorer-vscode/docs/README-Extending.md

 - [profiles](../packages/zowe-explorer-api/src/profiles): Contains the API declarations as well as an implementation for an in-memory Zowe CLI profiles cache.
 All modules in this folder have been written completely independent of VS Code and can therefore be reused also in other NPM packages such as Zowe CLI plugins.
 - [tree](../packages/zowe-explorer-api/src/tree): Contains VS Code-specific APIs such as the interfaces used to overlay the VS Code tree views with additional Zowe Explorer data.
 These interfaces can be used to navigate the Zowe Explorer tree views for the implementation of extensions that implement additional menus and operations.
-- [security](packages/zowe-explorer-api/src/security): Contains VS Code-specific APIs for initializing and accessing the secure credentials store used by Zowe.
+- [security](../packages/zowe-explorer-api/src/security): Contains VS Code-specific API for initializing and accessing the secure credentials store used by Zowe.

 ## Zowe Explorer extension dependencies and activation